Find Grad Schools

 31 Yearly Graduations

-West Virginia University comes in at #18 on our list of the most popular colleges offering master's degrees in foreign languages and linguistics.
+West Virginia University is the 18th most popular school in the nation for students seeking a master's degree in foreign languages & linguistics.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,144 per year, while in-state graduate students, on average, pay $10,332 per year.
-During the 2020-2021 academic year, 31 people received their master's degree in foreign languages and linguistics from WVU.
+The average in-state tuition for full-time undergraduates is $9,360 per year, while in-state graduate students, on average, pay $10,602 per year.
+During the most recent year for which we have data, 31 people received their master's degree in foreign languages & linguistics from WVU.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #19